davisv7/sashimi/README.md

 # 🍣 sashimi
-Minimal docker setup to run a testnet lnd/taro node.
+Minimal docker setup to run a testnet node with lnd and taro.

 ## Setup